dice-cyfronet/ip-wrangler/README.md

 In polish __Portostawiaczka__

-This application manages DNAT port mappings and IP mappings for Virtual Machiness (behind the NAT).
+This application manages DNAT port mappings and IP mappings for Virtual Machines (behind the NAT).
 It needs to be run on a node which is a router for Virtual Machines.
 It provides an API reachable via HTTP URL (`GET`, `POST`, `DELETE`) which allows the user to perform changes on `iptables` `nat` tables.
 It manages a pool of used and empty port mappings or IP mappings using an SQLite database.

 ## Installation